OVERVIEW

 • Well-equipped and spacious dissection hall and histology lab

-• Air conditioned library with more than five hundred reference books for the subjects& allied specialties
+• Air-conditioned library with more than five hundred reference books for the subjects& allied specialities

 • Spacious museum showcasing specimens, charts, models etc.